massover/massover.github.io/content/why-i-am-excited-about-asgi-&-django.md

 - Make our stream an async generator
 - Make the index an async view

-Then, there are a few things to do that will remind you that ASGI support is new.
+Then there are a few things to do that will remind you that ASGI support is new.
 If we try and use a `StreamingHttpResponse` with our async generator, we'll run into `TypeError: 'async_generator' object is not iterable`.
-To support an async generator for a streaming http response, we can extend `HttpResponse` with a [async http streaming response class](https://github.com/massover/sse-example/blob/master/responses.py).
+To support an async generator for a streaming http response, we can extend `HttpResponse` with an [async http streaming response class](https://github.com/massover/sse-example/blob/master/responses.py).
 Additionally, to support this new response, we need a [custom asgi handler](https://github.com/massover/sse-example/blob/master/asgi.py).
 The existing `ASGIHandler` does not support streaming from async_generators.
 We need to use an `async for part in response` instead of just our `for part in response`.
-Without methods to super, most of the logic for `__call__` and `send_response` is copied and pasted from the django `ASGIHandler`, with additional code to close the request when browsers disconnect.
+Without methods to super, most of the logic for `__call__` and `send_response` is copied and pasted from the Django `ASGIHandler`, with additional code to close the request when browsers disconnect.

 ```python
 import asyncio